-Credits based on Jerry Bails' notes.
+Credits based in part on Jerry Bails' notes.

 New FUN is published monthly at 49 West 45th Street, New York, N. Y., by National Allied Publications, Inc.; Malcolm Wheeler-Nicholson, President; T. J. B. Nicholson, Treasurer; Richard Heins, Asst.
-Treasurer; B. Andreen, Secretary.
+Treasurer; R. Andreen, Secretary.
 Second-class entry pending at the Post Office, Brooklyn, New York.
 Printed in U.S.A.
 Copyright 1935, by National Allied Publications, Inc. Single copies, 10 cents; (25 cents in Canada).
 Subscription price, twelve issues, $1.00 in the United States, Mexico, and American possessions.
 To all other foreign countries in the Postal Union, $2.60 payable in advance and including postage.
 The publishers cannot accept responsibility for unsolicited manuscripts or cartoons, although care will be exercised in handling them.
-All manuscripts and drawings must be accompanied by stamped, self-addressed envelops for their return if found unsuitable.
+All manuscripts and drawings must be accompanied by stamped, self-addressed envelopes for their return if found unsuitable.
 The contents of this magazine must not be reprinted without permission.
 Inquiries concerning advertising should be addressed to the Advertising Manager, New FUN, 49 West 45th Street, New York, N. Y.

 There is also a coupon on that page addressed: "To New FUN Magazine" asking readers to write in the eight things they like the best in New FUN, and also asking them to write in the name and address of the nearest movie theater.